 At 17, Jen was a high school senior expecting to graduate with honors in the Spring.
 Just before Christmas, however, Jen’s father lost his job and the family had to move into the basement of a cousin’s house.
 Jen soon developed a severe allergy, then asthma.
 The illness cost her so much time from school that she required home-schooling to make up the difference.

 Mark was only two when his parents divorced.
 Confused, Mark wandered the house, calling plaintively for his father, but weekends with Dad made him cry.
 Most weekends, Mark developed upset stomachs that were so bad he’d miss preschool on Mondays.

+Toddlers need to feel safe and comfortable.
+Stress for preschool children can arise from a new face at home or at day care, the disappearance of a familiar face, visiting lots of new places at once, or abrupt changes in the family’s structure, relationships or daily routine.
+During the grade-school years, children become concerned with pleasing people like teachers, parents, guardians and coaches.
+School life—even a change in assigned seating or having to take a test—brings higher levels of stress every year.
+And when it comes to peers, even the threat of diminished acceptance is terrifying.
+Sleep-overs, birthday parties, sporting events and music competitions can trigger stressful reactions.
 Through middle school and beyond, the pressures kids feel from parents, teachers, peers, society at large, and from within increases.
 Children have to learn adapt to these pressures.
 Because they have grown in their intelligence, curiosity and knowledge of community, demands for their attention, time, energy and effort can often feel like a tug of war.
 As in the cases of Mark and Jen, it is not unusual for life-altering events to express themselves in illness.
 At the University of Missouri, for instance, researcher Mark Flinn found that a child’s risk of upper-respiratory infection increases by 200 percent for the seven days following a high-stress event.
 And parents like Miranda’s might confuse what they believe are normal behavior with an expression of anxiety.
 Children often display their tensions in small acts that have aggressive undertones.

 How You Can Help